Barbara Mason: Career

-After leaving Buddah Records in 1975 after two top ten R&B hits, she only dented the charts periodically on small labels.
-They included "I Am Your Woman, She Is Your Wife", which was produced in 1978 by Weldon McDougal who had produced her first major success, "Yes I'm Ready", and later in 1984, "Another Man" on West End Records.
+After scoring two more top ten R&B hits from her 1975 album, Love's the Thing, Mason left Buddah Records and signed with a succession of smaller labels.
+She continued to reach the charts periodically with more moderate hits.
+They included "I Am Your Woman, She Is Your Wife", which was produced in 1978 by Weldon McDougal (who had produced her first major success, "Yes I'm Ready") and another response song - this time to Richard "Dimples" Fields' 1980 single "She's Got Papers on Me" - titled "She's Got the Papers (But I Got the Man)".
+In 1984, she followed up on her own response song with the track, "Another Man" on West End Records.
+"Another Man" remains her last charting single to date.

 Mason started to concentrate on running her own publishing company in the late 1980s.
 She released a new CD, Feeling Blue, in September 2007.
 Mason was still performing to sold-out audiences in 2016.
 Her most recent show was at the Terrance Theater in Long Beach, California.
 Mason was inducted into the Soul Music Hall of Fame on March 1, 2016.